-Drawings included in this document illustrate the guiding principles and objectives of the HGV proposal.
+Drawings included in this document illustrate the guiding principles and objectives of the proposal for the 900-Block of Yates and 1045 Yates.
 They are not intended to be comprehensive, prescriptive nor definitive.
 It is expected that details, dimensions and other qualified and quantified aspects of the proposed project appearing in this manual will be refined and modified during detailed architectural and engineering design.
-It is expected that Zoning regulations will also specify and confirm dimensions for things such as setbacks, building heights, maximum residential floor plate areas and tower separation.
+It is expected that Zoning regulations will also specify and confirm dimensions for things such as building heights, maximum residential floor plate areas and tower separation.